sagemath/sagewiki_to_gh-2022-10-10/days28.md

 = Sage Days 28: Dynamics, geometry, ... =

-These Sage days will offer an introduction to Sage, with an emphasis on dynamics and geometry.
+These Sage days will offer a gentle introduction to Sage, with an emphasis on dynamics and geometry.

+Talks will be in French or English depending on the participants.

+== Dates ==

-They will be held from 17 to 19 January 2011.
+17 to 19 January 2011

 Some people will stay for the whole week (Jan 17 - 21) to develop.

+== Location ==

-These venue is Laboratoire de Mathématiques d'Orsay (Université Paris-Sud 11), Orsay, France.
+Laboratoire de Mathématiques d'Orsay (Université Paris-Sud 11), Orsay, France.

-All talks and tutorials will be in building 430.
+All talks and tutorials will be held in building 430.
 The main lecture room will be salle Lederer (ground floor).
-There will be another room available in case we need to hold parallel sessions.
+There will be another room available for parallel sessions.

 Tea/coffee will be served in the tea room in the first floor of the same building.

 [[http://www.math.u-psud.fr/acces.php|How to get to Orsay]]

-Talks will be in French or English depending on the participants.

 == Bring your laptop ==